Liberdus/explorer/README.md

-# Shardeum Explorer
+# Liberdus Explorer

-Shardeum Explorer serves as a comprehensive Data Collector, Indexer, and API Server for the Shardeum Network.
+Liberdus Explorer serves as a comprehensive Data Collector, Indexer, and API Server for the Liberdus Network.
 It operates by collecting data from the distributor, indexing it for efficient search capabilities, and providing APIs and a Web Interface for easy access to this information.

 ## Server Components

-Shardeum Explorer consists of three componenets:
+Liberdus Explorer consists of three componenets:

 - [Collector](./src/collector.ts): Responsible for gathering data from the distributor.
 - [API and UI Server](./src/server.ts): Provides APIs and a User Interface for accessing indexed data.